-- Contracts for artists, entertainers and speakers with terms and conditions approved by WVU General Counsel and signed by the CPO or their designee; - 2.
+- 1. Contracts for artists, entertainers and speakers with terms and conditions approved by WVU General Counsel and signed by the CPO or their designee; - 2.
 Editing and publishing services and agreements with terms and conditions approved by the General Counsel and signed by the CPO or designee; - 3.
-Equipment maintenance contracts with terms and conditions approved by WVU General Counsel and signed by the CPO or their designee; - 4.
-Professional legal services and expenses (WVU General Counsel approval required); - 5.
-Real estate brokerage services with terms and conditions approved by WVU General Counsel and WVU Real Estate Operations; - 6.
-Temporary space rentals agreements of less than six (6) months; - 7.
-Software and associated supplier required hardware, software licenses, and software maintenance agreements with terms and conditions approved by WVU General Counsel and WVU Information Technology Services (ITS) and signed by the CPO or designee; - 8.
-Student health insurance; and - 9.
-Student child care.
+Educational services, including any associated fees; - 4.
+Equipment maintenance contracts with terms and conditions approved by WVU General Counsel and signed by the CPO or their designee; - 5.
+Professional legal services and expenses (WVU General Counsel approval required); - 6.
+Real estate brokerage services with terms and conditions approved by WVU General Counsel and WVU Real Estate Operations; - 7.
+Temporary space rentals agreements of less than six (6) months; - Software and associated supplier required hardware, software licenses, and software maintenance agreements with terms and conditions approved by WVU General Counsel and WVU Information Technology Services (ITS) and signed by the CPO or designee; - 9.
+Student health insurance; and - 10.
+Student childcare.